 Here are a few professional guidelines that you must follow while making a resume for a Warehouse Assistant:

 - Start with a strong summary statement

-Your summary statement should be a brief overview of your skills and experience as a warehouse assistant and should be tailored to the warehouse assistant job you are applying for.
+Your resume summary statement has to be a brief overview of your skills and experience and must be tailored to the warehouse assistant job you are applying for.

 - Focus on your relevant experience